- Purpose and Applicability

 Documentation of Consent.
 Prior to initiating any research activities, including screening procedures or extracting information from records, federal regulations require that the subject sign the IRB-approved consent form and that a copy of the consent form be provided to the subject.
 HSD considers it best practice for the subject to receive a copy of the consent form that they have signed and dated, but it is not a regulatory requirement.

 Waiver of documentation of consent.
-Alternatively, the IRB may grant a waiver of documentation of consent if the criteria are met (WORKSHEET Consent Requirements and Waivers).
+Alternatively, the IRB may grant a waiver of documentation of consent if the criteria are met (Conditions for waiving documentation of consent).
 Most minimal risk studies will qualify for a waiver of documentation of consent.
 If a waiver is granted, none of the requirements listed below in this section apply to the study.

 Researchers must provide the IRB with a written description of what subjects will be told during the consent process, even if consent will not be documented (i.e., no consent form).
-The process and information presented must include the required characteristics and elements of consent as described in the WORKSHEET Consent Requirements and Waivers.
+The process and information presented must include the general requirements and elements of consent as described in the guidance on Designing the Consent Process.
 HSD recommends, and the IRB may require, that researchers provide subjects with a written description of the consent information (e.g., information statement) even when a waiver of consent documentation has been granted (i.e., no consent form).

 Subject.
 The subject is required to sign and date the consent form to document that all their questions have been answered and they agree to participate in the research.